zawmai/fivetran/README.md

     In most scenarios, we recommend the WAL method.
 You should only consider XMIN for updating records when WAL is not available.
     <br>
-    Currently, you can use WAL method with either pgoutput or test_decide plugins.
+    Currently, you can use WAL method with either pgoutput or test_decode plugins.
     You can see which plugins are supported for your Postgres instance here: https://fivetran.com/docs/databases/postgresql#supportedservices.
     <br>